2015 New York Jets season: Week 3: vs. Philadelphia Eagles

 After the Jets' upset win against the Colts on Monday night, they headed back to MetLife Stadium to face the Eagles.
 With 2014 rushing champ DeMarco Murray, who had rushed for 11 yards on 21 carries, injured, the Eagles rushing attack was explosive under Ryan Mathews and Darren Sproles.
 Philadelphia quickly jumped to a 24-0 lead in the 2nd quarter, intercepting Ryan Fitzpatrick 3 times (although 2 of them were batted passes or botched catches).
 New York scored 17 unanswered, however the Jets couldn't capitalize on many opportunities and Philadelphia won 24-17.
 The Eagles remained as the only NFL team that the Jets have never defeated in franchise history, as the Eagles improved their all-time head-to-head record against the Jets to 10–0.
-This game was also known for Brandon Marshall’s attempt to pitch the ball backwards to his teammate, which result in a fumble recover for the Eagles.
+This game was also known for Brandon Marshall’s attempt to pitch the ball backwards to his teammate, which resulted in a fumble recovery for the Eagles.